 He worked for ARTE and BBC Arabic as a TV journalist in Israel and the Palestinian Territories.

-His second feature 'The Devil's Drivers, a documentary about human traffic, is currently in post-production.
+His second feature 'The Devil's Drivers, a documentary about human traffic, has premiered at TIFF in September 2021.

 |2015||'The Last Barrier' with the Bosta Theatre in Jerusalem|